cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

 By default, clan members will have the following privileges:
   - Opening/closing doors without servant locks.
     - To restrict areas of your castle, put them behind servant-locked doors.
   - Opening/closing portcullises (the 2-tile-wide doors).
+Even with servant locks.
     - Getting raided?
 Release the Kraken!
   - Using waygates to teleport in/out.
   - Using crafting stations / refineries.